juano-98/TransformerEnergization/README.md

 # Transformer Energization
-Algorithm to simulate the energization of three-phase transformers
+Python algorithm to simulate the energization of three-phase transformers.